How To Optimize Your Facebook Business Page

-Today I want to cover some tips on how to optimize your Facebook page, so that more people are exposed to your page and it performs the way you want it to in terms of attracting more customers.
+Today I want to cover some tips on how to optimize your Facebook page so that more people are exposed to your page and it performs the way you want it to in terms of attracting more customers.

 1. Profile picture and cover photo

 The first thing you’re going to want to do is to make sure you have a professional logo as the profile picture for your Facebook business page.
 If you don’t have a logo for your business I strongly recommend that you get one today!
-I have people I can refer you to for that, if you need someone to help you create a logo.
+I have people I can refer you to for that if you need someone to help you create a logo.
 But your profile picture is going to be everywhere, everywhere you post or comment.
-So for your business page you want that picture that’s going to be everywhere to be your logo!
+So for your business page, you want that picture that’s going to be everywhere to be your logo!
 And you want to make sure your image looks good, not blurry or fuzzy or pixelated—I can help you with that.

 For your Facebook cover photo, I like to have a picture of the team, or your trucks or office building, something that shows what your company, your culture, is about.
-People want to do business with people, and showing them what you’re all about adds another layer of transparency so that they can really see who they’re doing business with.
+People want to do business with people, and showing them what you’re all about will add another layer of transparency so that they can really see who they’re doing business with.
 It’s okay to do a bigger version of your logo for your cover page, as well.